Peter Falk: Columbo

 A few years prior to his death, Falk had expressed interest in returning to the role.
 In 2007, he said he had chosen a script for one last Columbo episode, "Columbo: Hear No Evil".
 The script was renamed "Columbo's Last Case".
 ABC declined the project.
-In response, producers for the series announced that they were attempting to shop the project to foreign production companies.
+In response, producers for the series attempted to shop the project to foreign production companies.
 However, Falk was diagnosed with dementia in late 2007.
 Falk died on June 23, 2011, aged 83.

 Peter Falk won four Emmy Awards for his portrayal of Lieutenant Columbo in 1972, 1975, 1976 and 1990.
-Falk directed just one episode: the highly acclaimed "Blueprint for Murder" in 1971, although it is rumored that he and John Cassavetes were largely responsible for direction duties on "Etude in Black" in 1972.
+Falk directed just one episode: "Blueprint for Murder" in 1971, although it is rumored that he and John Cassavetes were largely responsible for direction duties on "Étude in Black" in 1972.
 Falk's own favorite Columbo episodes were "Any Old Port in a Storm", "Forgotten Lady", "Now You See Him" and "Identity Crisis".
-Falk was rumored to be earning $300,000 per episode when he returned for Season 6 of Columbo in 1976.
+Falk was rumored to be earning a record $300,000 per episode when he returned for season 6 of Columbo in 1976.
 This doubled to $600,000 per episode when the series made its comeback in 1989.
 In 1997, "Murder by the Book" was ranked at No. 16 in TV Guide's '100 Greatest Episodes of All Time' list.
 Two years later, the magazine ranked Lieutenant Columbo No. 7 on its '50 Greatest TV Characters of All Time' list.